emily2he/tensorflow/README.md

 # tensorflow
 ## chinese-mnist
-chinese-mnist accuracy rate is up to 99.2%. thanks @burness
+chinese-mnist accuracy rate is up to 99.2%.